 How to become an angel investor

 To become an angel investor, you will need to start with a substantial amount of capital.
-It is generally recommended that angel investors allocate no more than 10% of their overall investment portfolio to alternative investments such as unlisted equity.
+It is generally recommended that angel investors allocate no more than 10% of their overall investment portfolio to alternative investments such as unlisted equity and investing in franchises.

 Multiple investments are needed to diversify and each opportunity will have a relatively high minimum investment.
 Putting all of this together: